 Atopic dermatitis (AD) is a multifactorial relapsing inflammatory skin disease affecting 1 out of 5 Danish children.
 As decreased levels of antimicrobial peptides are a popular explanation for the increased susceptibility to infection in these patients, antimicrobial and immunosuppressing peptides have great therapeutic potential in AD.
 The goal of this project is the development of potent and safe peptide delivery systems for treatment of AD lesions.
 The work will comprise optimisation and characterization of delivery systems, in vitro antimicrobial assays, biofilm assays and cell assays.
 Several students can work on this project independently.
-Supervisor: Mariena van der Plas & Martin Malmsten Application procedure and dates If you are interested in writing your thesis with the LEO Foundation Center for Cutaneous Drug Delivery, please write an email to one of the supervisors with more information about you.
-There is no deadline.
-Manufacturing and Materials www.pharmacy.ku.dk/research/manufacturing-materials/
+Supervisor: Mariena van der Plas & Martin Malmsten Deep eutectic solvents as transdermal delivery systems